jintaoyugithub/obsidian_vaults/verified/compute-shader.md

 *5. Diff between fragment shader and compute shader?*

+Fragment shader has specific input and output while the input/output of a compute shader can be anything.

 **Note** that compute shader != fragment shader to some extent

 *6. When we use a read_write image, how can we avoid the parallel conflict?*

+By using atomic operations, check [OpenGL 4.5 References](https://registry.khronos.org/OpenGL-Refpages/gl4/) for more info

+*7. Diff between using image and texture to access the data in compute shader*

+- Texture is read only while you can read/write to a image
+- Image doesn't have mipmap but texture does

 ## Glossary